nodejs/node/doc/api/tls.markdown

     creating a new socket.
 If this option is specified, `host` and `port` are ignored.

+  - `path`: Creates unix socket connection to path.
+If this option is specified, `host` and `port` are ignored.

   - `pfx`: A string or `Buffer` containing the private key, certificate and CA certs of the client in PFX or PKCS12 format.